 The CVE Program's primary challenge is to satisfy the demand for timely, accurate CVE assignments, while rapidly expanding the scope of coverage to address the increasing number of vulnerabilities and evolving state of vulnerability management.
 The CVE Program is overseen by the CVE Board (hereinafter the Board).
-To address CVE’s scalability challenge, the Board determined that the CVE Program must be federated and that CVEs should be produced both more quickly, and in a more decentralized manner.
+To address CVE’s scalability challenge, the Board determined that the CVE Program must be federated and that CVE IDs should be produced both more quickly and in a more decentralized manner.

 CVE Numbering Authorities (CNAs)

-Operating under the authority of the CVE Program, CNAs are organizations that are authorized to assign CVEs to vulnerabilities affecting products within their distinct, agreed upon scope, for inclusion in first-time public announcements of new vulnerabilities.
-These CVEs are provided to researchers, vulnerability discoverers or reporters, and information technology vendors.
+Operating under the authority of the CVE Program, CNAs are organizations that are authorized to assign CVE IDs to vulnerabilities affecting products within their distinct, agreed upon scope, for inclusion in first-time public announcements of new vulnerabilities.
+These CVE IDs are provided to researchers, vulnerability discoverers or reporters, and information technology vendors.
 Participation in this program is voluntary, and the benefits of participation include the ability to publicly disclose a vulnerability with an already assigned CVE ID, the ability to control the disclosure of vulnerability information without pre-publishing, and notification of vulnerabilities in products within a CNA’s scope by researchers who request a CVE ID from them.

 Federated CNA Structure

-In a federated CNA structure, CNAs are categorized as Primary, Root, and Sub-CNAs.
-Multiple Sub-CNAs may operate under the oversight of a Root CNA, while the Root CNAs operate under the oversight of a single, Primary CNA.
+In a federated CNA structure, CNAs are categorized as Primary, Root, and Sub-CNAs (or just "CNAs", generically).
+Multiple Sub-CNAs may operate under the oversight of a Root CNA, while the Root CNAs operate under the oversight of a single, Primary CNA or another Root CNA.
 Sub-CNAs only assign CVEs for vulnerabilities in their own products or their domain of responsibility, hereinafter referred to as scope.
 Root CNAs manage a group of Sub-CNAs within a given domain or community, train and admit new Sub-CNAs, and are the assigners of last resort (i.e., no Sub-CNA exists for the scope) within that domain or community.
 The Primary CNA operates the CVE Program, manages Root CNAs and Sub-CNAs, trains and admits new Root CNAs and Sub-CNAs, and is the assigner of last resort for requesters that are unable to have CVEs assigned at the Sub- or Root CNA levels.

 Figure 1.
 Federated CNA Structure

+Figure 1. shows how different Root CNAs have different areas of responsibility.
+Each colored box is a distinctly described scope.
+For the gray box, part of the scope of the gray box has been delegated to a Root CNA and its Sub-CNAs, as indicated by the yellow box.

-In cases where requests or issues cannot be resolved by a given CNA, the issues are escalated to the next higher level CNA.
+In cases where requests or issues cannot be resolved by a given CNA, the issues are escalated to the next higher-level CNA.
+(Examples of such issues would be a CNA being unresponsive beyond expected timeframes or a disagreement with a CNA over whether or not an issue is a vulnerability.)
 Requests and issues at the Sub-CNA level can be elevated to Root CNAs, and requests and issues at the Root CNAs can be elevated to the Primary CNA.
 The same flow, from Sub-CNAs to Root CNAs to the Primary CNA, is followed to alert the next higher CNA when CVEs are assigned, or when reporting other programmatic data.
 The Primary CNA provides blocks of IDs to Root CNAs, and Root CNAs provide blocks of IDs to Sub-CNAs.

 Figure 2.
 CNA CVE Request and Assignment Process